3 Weeks In South Korea and Japan Itinerary

 Average cost of 20 days in South Korea and Japan

-At $1,800, you can explore Japan and South Korea in 20 days.
 If you want to save a bit more, you can stay in a dorm room instead of a private one.
-On that low budget, you can expect to spend around $1,200, especially if you also eat street food than dining at restaurants.
-If you want to splurge, $3,000 will allow you to stay in luxury hotels and try fancier restaurants.
+On that low budget, you can expect to spend around $1,200, especially if you also eat street food rather than dining at restaurants.

-These costs are per person, if you’re travelling with another person, you can bring the accommodation cost down if you don’t mind sharing a room.
+These costs are per person if you’re travelling with another person, you can bring the accommodation cost down if you don’t mind sharing a room.

 Getting around